nicolasgomez1/LastChaos-Update-Helper/README.md

 # Warning
 * untested application, possible problems due to unforeseen or untested situations.

-# Workflow / How to use / How it work
+# Workflow / How to use / How it work (README WIP)
 ### Stage 1 / Start
 *   ```Detect changes on defined folder and print file/folder path on grid for nexts stages.```
 ### Stage 2